 You may like to read: 101 Best Blog-Post Ideas To Kick Start Your Blogging Journey

-4. Relationship with audience.Both of them have different kinds of relationship with their audience.
+4. Relationship with audience.Both of them have different kinds of relationships with their audience.

 A journalist usually works for an organization; it can be print media or electronic media.
 However, a blogger works for nobody.